Applications for the US-Brazil Connect Macapá 2013 Fellowship are now closed.

 - You are comfortable leading small groups and have experience in leadership.

-- You make a commitment to helping a group of 12-15 Brazilian high school/ early college students improve their English for their studies in technology-related fields.
+- You make a commitment to helping a group of 12-15 Brazilian middle school students improve their English for their studies in technology-related fields.

 - You respect cultural diversity, enjoy learning, and want to learn some Portuguese.